jeff4/bionotes.github.io/_comp/typescript.md

 // Error: Type 'number' is not assignable to type 'string'.
 ```

+## 8/06/2024
+### Trying to get vim to automatically report TS errors
+* Let's test error-checking using lsp on champ24.
+Hm. things are compiling and running, but auto error checking is not happening. weird.
+* Did all testing on champ24.
+* Error messages etc are showing up properly in `proj-2/_df9/` for c files.
+But in `proj-3`, although tsc compiles and reports proper compile-time errors.
+But errors not showing up despite properly invoking `LspInstallServer` and yes.

+### More on Type Annotations
-* Many developers--myself included-- generally prfer not to add type annotations on variables where those annotations wouldn't change anything.
+* Many developers--myself included-- generally prfer not to add type annotations on variables where those annotations wouldn't change anything. p.
+46
+* Having to manually type out annotations can be cumbersome.
+Esp. when types change; Goldberg will illustrate some examples of this later in the book.

+### Type Shapes p.
+46